|

 became apparent this exercise didn't have anything to do with figure- fours

+and full-nelsons.
 Kayla, who my designated ogler assured me was the most attractive woman

 on the fight card, strode onstage, quickly shed the quasi-military uniform